flo-ku/NeXt-Server-Buster/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
-The docs may also be run locally.
+The NeXt-Server documentation, included in this repo in the docs directory, is also available on GitHub Pages at (add Link here) and the wiki.

-Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
-Working on our search?
-Be sure to set `debug: true` in `site/docs/4.1/assets/js/src/search.js` file.

 ## Contributing